 Middle school students are expected to conduct themselves as ladies and gentlemen in the halls.
-When changing from class to class, move quickly and quietly.
 There should be no running, pushing, or shoving at any time in the halls.

 HALL PASSES

 Students in halls, except when classes are passing, must have appropriate signed passes from the teacher to whom they are responsible.
 Students arriving at school to meet with a teacher or do work assigned by a teacher must have a hall pass signed by the teacher so that they may be admitted to a particular area of the building.
 Students are responsible for carrying their passes issued by the homeroom teacher.
 When the pass is completely filled, the homeroom teacher will issue a new pass.